 Can a divorced but not remarried Catholic receive the Sacraments?

 The Sacraments are always available to Catholics who are willing to repent of their sins and strive to live in accord with the Gospel.
 If a divorced person has not remarried or entered a sexual relationship with another partner, there is nothing necessarily preventing their from sacramental participation.

 If the Church teaches that marriage is forever, how can annulments be granted?

 The Catholic Church is faithful to the words of Jesus Christ about marriage and divorce, and thus teaches that a valid and consummated marital bond between baptized persons can never be dissolved by any authority, civil or religious.
 The Church has no authority to allow remarriage after divorce, while the previous spouse is still living.
 However, sometimes what appears to be a valid marriage is in fact not valid in the eyes of the Church.
 Thus, an investigation to answer this question is the purpose of the annulment process.

 Is the Church saying that I must stay married to an abusive spouse and risk my safety?

 No. The Church recognizes that at times it may be necessary for a husband and wife to separate, and in some cases even civilly divorce, for the sake of personal health and/or safety.
 However, a civil divorce does not dissolve the marital bond.
 For this reason, unless it can be proven that the marriage was invalid, neither spouse is free to marry someone else.

 Does a decree of nullity make children illegitimate?

-No. Even if it is determined that a marriage was never valid, canon law specifies that children are not retroactively considered illegitimate since they were born into a marriage that was presumed valid at the time.
+No. A degree of nullity has no effect on civil law.
+And even if it is determined that a marriage was never canonically valid, canon law specifies that children are not retroactively considered illegitimate since they were born into a marriage that was presumed valid at the time.